Andrei Kuzmenko Game Preview: Canucks vs. Kraken

 Kuzmenko Season Stats Insights

-- Kuzmenko has averaged 14:32 of ice time this season (with a plus-minus of +3).
+- In 19 games this season, Kuzmenko has averaged 14:41 on the ice, while putting up a plus-minus of +1.

-- Kuzmenko has a goal in three games this year through 16 games played, but has not had multiple goals in any of those games.
+- Kuzmenko has a goal in three games this season through 19 games played, but has not had multiple goals in any of those games.

-- In 10 of 16 games this season, Kuzmenko has had an assist, including one match with at least two.
+- In 10 of 19 games this year, Kuzmenko has had an assist, including one match with at least two.

-- The implied probability is 58.2% that Kuzmenko goes over his points prop total based on the odds.
+- Kuzmenko's implied probability to go over his point total is 58.2% based on the odds.

-- Kuzmenko has an implied probability of 42.6% of going over his assist prop bet, based on the odds.
+- The implied probability of Kuzmenko going over his assist prop bet, based on the odds, is 42.6%.

 Sign up for Underdog fantasy today.